 The plan's coverage is designed to extend the university's published refund policy.
-If a student withdraws because of a medical/physical illness or accident, the plan returns 100 percent of the insured semester tuition as well as room and board.
-If a student withdraws because of a medical/psychological illness, the plan returns 75 percent of the insured semester tuition as well as room and board provided the student has completely withdrawn from all classes for any condition whose diagnosis is found in the DSM-IV Manual.
+If a student withdraws because of a medical/physical illness or accident, medical or psychological illness the plan returns 75 percent of the insured semester tuition as well as room and board. provided the student has completely withdrawn from all classes for any condition whose diagnosis is found in the DSM-IV Manual.